davidrhoden/davidrhoden-basic-netlify/timeline/sally-in-weeds-aug-31-2017.md

 ---
-title: Sally in the weeds
+title: Sally got in the weeds.
 date: 2017-08-31T12:00:00.000Z
 summary: This yard was hard to control.
 excerpt: This yard was hard to control.
 category: sally
-image: timeline/sally-in-weeds-aug-31-2017.jpg
+image: sally/sally-in-weeds-aug-31-2017.jpg
 tags:
   - post
   - Sally